saranazari-git/learningpython/README.md

 # learningpython
 # 🚀 Python Learning Journey

 Hello! 👋 This repository is a collection of my notes, code examples, and practice projects from my journey of learning **Python**.
-The goal of this repo is to document my progress and share useful code snippets with others.
+The goal of this repo is to document useful code snippets with others.

 ---